meeekkksss/my-portfolio/README.md

 This project was designed to demonstrate:
 * CSS
 * HTML
-* What I've learned so far
-* Implementing skills and showecasing what I've learned so
+* Implementing skills and showecasing what I've learned so far
 ![Main-content](./MAIN%20SECTION.png)
 ![About Me](./About%20Me%20Section.png)